ajwije/2017_spring_Bioinfo_class/fastQC.rst

 	.. figure:: img/fastqc_9.png

 b.
-Type "fastqc" in the search window and select app shown in red arrow.
+Type "fastqc" in the search window and select the app shown in red arrow.

 	.. figure:: img/fastqc_10.png

 |

 c.
-Follow the direction as in the figure to select the folder where results will be saved.
+Follow the direction as in the figure to select the folder where your results will be saved.
 	Then, click on the small downward arrow (black circle).

 	.. figure:: img/fastqc_11.png

 d.
-Click "+" sign to select fastq files.
+Click on "+" sign to select the fastq files.

 	.. figure:: img/fastqc_12.png